STQI Toronto School

 The best time to do this is after practicing meditation.
 As you discover each rule, contemplate why you are so attached to it.
 Ask questions such as: "Where does it come from?", "How will it affect me emotionally if it doesn't come true?", "Is it acceptable for me to feel that way?", and "If I didn't have this rule, would it change me positively?".

-By realizing the rules you have made for yourself and reflecting upon them, you will be able to figure out how to free your heart and enjoy what 2021 will bring.
+By realizing your own rules and reflecting upon them, you will be able to figure out how to free your heart and enjoy what 2021 will bring.

 If you're looking for a New Year's resolution, perhaps consider making it a priority for yourself to meditate and reflect regularly.